dcpetty/obsidian/Education/5Concepts.md

 ## Concepts

-To understand how to communicate with a computer through programming, neophytes and beginning students must master *Five programming-language concepts that (mostly) all programming languages (mostly) share*.
+To understand how to communicate with a computer through programming, neophytes and beginning students must master (at least) *five programming-language concepts that (mostly) all programming languages (mostly) share*.

 ### Sequence